morganthomas/winning-arguments/winning-arguments.md

 * It is true that smoking causes lung cancer.
 * "Smoking causes lung cancer" is a true statement.
-* The truth is something worth pursuing.
+* Truth is something worth pursuing.

 ## Reasons